point-source/infinity_for_reddit_builder/README.md

 - Supports manual triggering
 - Validates required secrets before building
 - Automatically signs APKs
+- Compatible with [Obtainium](https://github.com/ImranR98/Obtainium) for automatic updates on your device

 ## GitHub Setup

 1. Fork this repository to your GitHub account

+   - **Important**: Make your fork private to keep your releases and API credentials secure
+   - To make your fork private, go to your repository's Settings > General > Danger Zone > Change repository visibility

 2. Add the following secrets to your repository: